gerardinhoo/random_users/src/components/Hooks.md

 According to the definition of the official documentation of React, The `UseEffect` Hook adds the ability to perform side effects from a function component.
 It serves the same purpose as componentDidMount, componentDidUpdate, and componentWillUnmount in React classes, but unified into a single API.

 - How to use useEffect in a functional component:

-  1. First We just import them from React as shown below.
-     - `import {useEffect} from React`

-- Before the `useEffect` Hook, in order to fetch data from an external API for example we would do something like this:
+  We just import them from React as shown below. - `import {useEffect} from React` - Before the `useEffect` Hook, in order to fetch data from an external API for example we would do something like this:

 ```
 componentDidMount(){
     fetch('url')
     .then( Do Something...)
 }